All children and adults should be immunised against polio. See your practice nurse if you think that you are not fully immunised.

 Are there any side-effects from the polio vaccine?

-- Slight swelling and redness at the injection site is common.
+- Slight swelling and redness at the injection site are common.

 - A little area of hard skin may form at the injection site, which usually disappears in time.

-- Sometimes a fever occurs a few hours after the injection.
+- Sometimes a high temperature (fever) occurs a few hours after the injection.